Discover Homestay in Maida Vale

 The Crossrail station in Paddington has cut the journey into Liverpool Street by to thirds to just 10 minutes and extend services out of the city up to Milton Keynes.

 What is there to do in Maida Vale?

 Whilst fairly secluded – residents here like to keep it that way – there’s certainly no shortage of things to do in the Maida Vale area.

 The affluence of this area means there’s a good few independent restaurants around serving a whole host of world cuisines that don’t get too booked up in advance.
 Local favourites include The Truscott Arms, an award-winning gastropub, Maguro, a popular sushi shop that also offers take-away, and the Otto Dining Room, which was Hugh Grant’s favourite in About A Boy.
 You’ll find great places to try even just walking around in this neighbourhood.

 The oldest garden centre in London is Clifton Nurseries and is still open today selling a wide variety of plants, seeds and garden equipment.
 A pastime not often associated with big cities, take some time out to browse or even to work on your host family’s garden!

 Learn the history of medicine

 A must-visit for those interested in pharmaceuticals or chemistry, the Alexander Fleming museum is situated in St Mary’s Hospital.
 Fleming is famous for his discovery of penicillin, and a recreation of his laboratory as well as exhibits on the history of medicine is well worth a browse!

-If you are an international student, intern or professional looking for homestay accommodation (“host family”) in Maida Vale or close by, we would love to hear from you.
-Similarly, if you have a spare room in your Maida Vale home and are interested in hosting international students, please do get in touch with us.
+If you are an international student, intern or professional looking for homestay accommodation in Maida Vale or close by, we would love to hear from you.